VeriDecs®

 Repeated Terms:

-▸ he (2 times) Lexical Repetition The word 'he' appears 2 times within a short span.
-In linguistic analysis, this kind of 'lexical loop' can indicate the speaker is struggling to move past a specific point in the narrative or is fixated on a specific person or object due to internal stress.
+The word appears multiple times within a short span.
+In linguistic analysis, this kind of “lexical loop” often suggests the speaker is struggling to move past a particular point in the narrative or is fixated on a person, object, or idea due to internal stress.

 🧠 Memory Uncertainty & Evasion Detected